5 Ways To Kickstart Your Creativity In 2020

 With the new decade well and truly here (we see you coming, February), there’s no better time to put into play those creative intentions that have been lurking at the back of your mind.

-In case you needed any more reason to flex those creative muscles, it’s even good for your health: creativity helps to boost brain function, improves your mood and can help to ease mental health issues.
-Focusing on something that's entirely for you and your enjoyment is the ideal way to switch off from day-to-day pressures, let go and have some fun.
+In case you need any more reason to flex those creative muscles, it’s even good for your health: Creativity helps boost brain function, improves your mood, and can help ease mental health issues.
+Focusing on something that's entirely for you and your enjoyment is the ideal way to switch off from day-to-day pressures, let go, and have some fun.
 It can even open doors in terms of personal growth and confidence.
-Which leads us to the question VSCO is asking all of us: this year, what will making make you?
+Which leads us to the question VSCO is asking all of us: This year, what will making make you?

 So if you’ve been looking for a new creative outlet but don't know how or where to begin, the tips ahead are for you.
 Often the way to get going is to put your head down and dive right in...